Using Essential Oils for Allergies: 3 Easy Steps!

-Why it works: Using essential oils for allergy relief
+Why it works: Using essential oils for allergies

 Why is using essential oils so effective for natural allergy relief?

-Because essential oils are chemically composed of molecules that can relieve discomforts like inflammation, coughing, phlegm and mucus, runny eyes, and congested airways.
+Because essential oils are chemically composed of molecules that can relieve discomforts like inflammation, allergic rhinitis, coughing, phlegm and mucus, runny eyes, and congested airways.

 We call these helpful, health-supporting molecules “chemical components” (2).